TheDrw/Tic-Tac-Toe-Console-Game/README.md

 # Tic Tac Toe Console Game

-This is a simple tic tac toe console game made in C++17.
+This is a simple tic tac toe console game made in C++17 using VS2017.
 At least, I hope I made it in C++17.
 I used smart pointers in a not very smart way, but it should be okay.
 The numbers on the board correspond ot the numbers on your keyboardz, so:

 1 | 2 | 3<br>
 4 | 5 | 6<br>